Inverse moment of the $B$-meson quasi distribution amplitude: Introduction

 It is interesting to study the moments of a quasi distribution.
-The positive moments, which are related to local operators, have been discussed in Refs.~\cite{Rossi:2017muf,Ji:2017rah,Radyushkin:2018nbf}.
+The positive moments, which are related to local operators, have been discussed in Refs.~\cite{Rossi:2017muf,Ji:2017rah,Radyushkin:2018nbf,Karpie:2018zaz}.
 For a quasi-PDF $\widetilde{f}(x,P_3)$, the asymptotic behavior at $|x|\to \infty$ is $~1/|x|$, thus the integral $\int dx x^n \widetilde{f}(x,P_3)$ leads to power divergence if $n$ is a non-negative integer; on the other hand, if $n$ is a negative number, the inverse moment (IM) defined by such integral has no power divergence.
-The IM is still an important nonperturbative parameter to describe a quasi distribution.
-Till now, there are few studies on IM of quasi distributions, except the quasi distribution amplitude (quasi-DA) of heavy quarkonia~\cite{Jia:2015pxx}.
+Untill now, there are few studies on IM of quasidistributions, except the quasidistribution amplitude (quasi-DA) of heavy quarkonia~\cite{Jia:2015pxx}.

-In this work, we will study the IM of quasi distributions.
-As an example, we will study the IM of $B$-meson quasi-DA.
-The $B$-meson LCDA in LaMET is of particular interest.
-It is an inherent part of hard-collinear factorization theorems for many exclusive $B$ decay reactions~\cite{Beneke:2000ry,Beneke:2001ev,Beneke:2001at,DescotesGenon:2002mw,Bauer:2002aj,Beneke:2003zv,Becher:2005fg}; moreover, it is also an essential element in the light-cone sum-rule studies of the $B$-meson decays~~\cite{Khodjamirian:2006st,Faller:2008tr,Gubernari:2018wyi,Wang:2015vgv,Wang:2017jow,Lu:2018cfc,Gao:2019lta}.
-The $B$-meson LCDA has been studied in the framework of quasi distribution amplitude~\cite{Kawamura:2018gqz,Wang:2019msf} and the reduced Ioffe-time distribution~\cite{Zhao:2020bsx} approaches.
-It has been proved that the $B$-meson DA in coordinate space is multiplicatively renormalizable, and the one-loop matching which links quasi-DA to LCDA is also derived.
-An ultraviolet (UV) finite pseudo distribution for $B$-meson is proposed.
-Lattice simulations on quasi-DA or pseudo-DA will be useful to extract the $B$-meson LCDA, which is important in phenomenology.